 UMA receives an annual Work Study allocation.
-Federal Work Study funds are used to place students in community service or student services jobs, paying at least minimum wage, that allow them to work 10-20 hours per week Students must have an unmet financial need to qualify for this program.
+Federal Work Study funds are used to place students in community service or student services jobs, paying at least minimum wage, that allow them to work 10 -20 hours per week.
+Students must have an unmet financial need to qualify for this program.

-Additional information on eligibility requirements, alternate financing, amounts available, interest rates, grants and repayment schedules is available from the Student Finance Office (see contact information above) or at:
+Additional information on eligibility requirements, alternate financing, amounts available, interest rates, grants and repayment schedules is available from Student Finance (see contact information above) or at: